SidorovAlex/Bussiness-Card-App-React/client/README.md

 Material-UI: A comprehensive component library for React, providing a wide range of pre-built UI elements and styles.
 react-qr-code: A React library that enables the generation of QR codes within the app.
 JSX: JSX is a syntax extension for JavaScript that allows you to write HTML-like code within your React components, making it easier to build UIs.
-Joi: Joi is a powerful schema validation library for JavaScript that helps validate and sanitize user inputs, ensuring the integrity and security of data in your app.
+Joi: Joi is a powerful schema validation library for JavaScript that helps validate and sanitize user inputs, ensuring the integrity and security of data in
-Contributions
-We appreciate and welcome contributions from the community!
-If you're interested in enhancing the Business Card App, please follow these steps:

-Fork the repository to your GitHub account.
-Create a new branch for your feature: bash
-Copy code
-git checkout -b feature/your-feature-name
-Commit your changes and push the branch: bash
-Copy code
-git commit -m "Add your feature description" git push origin feature/your-feature-name
-Open a pull request, and we'll review your contribution.